-68 Miranda did not require an admonition stating that the suspect could stop questioning after it had started, most likely for reasons of conformity with the FBI warnings.
-See generally pp. 52-53 infra.
+Miranda did not require an admonition stating that the suspect could stop questioning after it had started, most likely for reasons of conformity with the FBI warnings.
+See generally pp. 48-49 infra.

-69 See 384 U.S. at 457-58, 467, 476-77; id. at 532-33, 535 (White, J., dissenting).
+68/ See 384 U.S. at 457-58, 467, 476-77; id. at 532-33, 535 (White, J., dissenting).

-Admissions of guilt and other inculpatory responses by a suspect may also reflect a variety of motives, including relief from guilt, a desire to explain mitigating or justifying circumstances, a belief that denial or resistance is futile in light of the suspect's apprehension or the strength of the evidence against him, or a desire to clear relatives or associates who might otherwise also come under suspicion.
+As a practical matter, suspects in custody may respond to interrogation for a variety of reasons that have nothing to do with being pressured or intimidated.
+A guilty suspect, for example, may go along with questioning as a means of finding out how much the police know or what evidence they have against him, or to bolster the credibility of a fabricated defense by presenting it on the earliest possible occasion.
+For an innocent person who has been mistakenly accused, submitting to questioning and giving exculpatory responses reflects the natural impulse to rebut false charges and clear oneself as promptly as possible.
+Admissions of guilt and other inculpatory responses by a suspect may also reflect a variety of motives, including relief from quilt, a desire to explain mitigating or justifying circumstances, a belief that denial or resistance is futile in light of the suspect's apprehension or the strength of the evidence against him, or a desire to clear relatives or associates who might otherwise also come under suspicion.
 The absurdity of asserting that statements obtained in custodial interrogation are necessarily compelled is aptly portrayed by an example in the journalist Fred Graham's book on the Miranda decision:

-One famous incident was the interrogation of Senator Edward M. Kennedy by the Chief of Police of Edgartown, Massachusetts, on the day after the tragic drowning of a young secretary in Kennedy's car in the summer of 1969.
-Senator Kennedy was a lawyer himself, and a companion was a former United States Attorney.
-The police chief was so abashed by the necessity of questioning Senator Kennedy that he did not give any of the Miranda warnings.
+One famous incident was the interrogation of Senator Edward M. Kennedy by the Chief of Police of Edgartown, Massachusetts, on the day after the tragic drowning of a young secretary in Kennedy's car in the summer of Senator Kennedy was a lawyer himself, and a companion was a former United States Attorney. police chief was so abashed by the necessity of questioning Senator Kennedy that he did not give any of the Miranda warnings.
 It was a vivid refutation of the Supreme Court's view that all statements made in police custody must be presumed to be the product of an intimidating atmosphere.
 If anyone was rattled it was the chief of police, and any concessions on Senator Kennedy's part were prompted by motives of his own.
 It would probably have been superfluous to inform the Senator of his right to counsel, but the Miranda opinion makes it clear that even lawyers must be told, before they are questioned "in custody," that they may remain silent and that anything they say may be used against them.
 Later, when Senator Kennedy appeared in court to plead guilty to leaving the scene of the fatal accident, his lawyer mentioned that there were defenses that could have been raised.
 Privately, the Senator's lawyers expressed the belief that in a case with no public opinion considerations, a successful effort to quash the statement might have been made.
-70 could not be undercut by case-by-case argumentation over the occurrence of coercion in particular interrogations.
-71
+69/

 In short, the Court's notion that all statements obtained without observance of Miranda's rules are secured through unconstitutional compulsion was simply a fiction.
-The purpose of this fiction was apparently to justify an inflexible rule excluding statements when Miranda's requirements were not followed, so that their effectiveness
+The purpose of this fiction was apparently to justify an inflexible rule excluding statements when Miranda's requirements were not followed, so that their effectiveness could not be undercut by case-by-case argumentation over the occurrence of coercion in particular interrogations.
+70/